 2) Parachute Adams

 Floating remote areas typically comes with a lack of educated and selective fish.
 That said, it’s good to keep a few parachutes in the mix.
 They will save your butt when the trout turn selective on a mayfly hatch.
 The parachute style also imitates caddis in a pinch.

 3) Elk hair caddis or stimulator

 The two patterns are similar enough to choose either when options are limited.
-The stimulator has a longer shank but either will work as a caddis, small stonefly or terrestrial when needed.
+The stimulator has a longer shank but either will work as a caddis, small stonefly, or terrestrial when needed.
 The primary advantage here is noticeable at your campsite.
-Head to the bank after dinner and fish the last hour of light when caddis are most active.
+Head to the bank after dinner and fish the last hour of light when caddis is most active.
 Don’t worry about a perfect drift as caddis are erratic and your most exciting strikes will come on a twitch or skate.

 4) Foam dry flies

 Foam is not for the fly fishing purist but it flat out works.
 Pick your favorite hopper pattern or throw in a few chubby chernobyls.
 Foam is durable and extremely buoyant, making it the ideal choice for limited space.
 Cutthroats love pink and purple foam bugs but olive and brown are also effective.
 I’ve gone three consecutive days without changing my foam fly.